Staticsoft/PaymentStorage/DesiredState.md

     Task Create(string userId, string customerId);

     /// <summary>
-    /// Updates subscription status for a specific user.
+    /// Updates subscription status for a specific user identified by their customer ID.
     /// </summary>
-    /// <param name="userId">The unique identifier of the user.</param>
+    /// <param name="customerId">The payment provider customer identifier.</param>
     /// <param name="status">The new subscription status.</param>
-    /// <exception cref="UserNotFoundException">Thrown when the user does not exist.</exception>
+    /// <exception cref="UserNotFoundException">Thrown when a user with the specified customer ID does not exist.</exception>
-    Task Update(string userId, SubscriptionStatus status);
+    Task Update(string customerId, SubscriptionStatus status);

     /// <summary>
     /// Synchronizes subscription status for all users by fetching current state from the payment provider.